riccardoklinger/OSMquery/README.md

 # OSMQuery
 OSMQuery is a Python Toolbox for making getting OSM data into the Esri ecosystem easier.
-With OSMQuery you can query an area of interest for OSM data (of specified kind) and obtain feature layers of the results, with point, line and/or area features depending on what kind of data OSM holds for your area.
+With OSMQuery, you can query an area of interest for OSM data (of specified kind) and obtain feature layers of the results, with point, line and/or area features depending on what kind of data OSM holds for your area.
 This toolbox works both in ArcGIS Pro and in ArcGIS Desktop 10.x.

 ## Contents and Usage
 The OSMQ toolbox comes with two tools: